 The bill amends R.S.
 14:95.1(A) to enhance regulations regarding the illegal possession of firearms and concealed weapons by individuals with felony convictions.
-It specifically prohibits any person convicted of certain felonies, including crimes of violence and various burglary offenses, from possessing firearms or carrying concealed weapons.
-Notably, the bill removes the specific mention of "burglary of a pharmacy" from the list of offenses that disqualify individuals from firearm possession.
+It specifically prohibits any person who has been convicted of certain felonies, including crimes of violence and specific drug-related offenses, from possessing a firearm or carrying a concealed weapon.
+Notably, the bill removes the prohibition related to "burglary of a pharmacy" from the list of offenses that disqualify an individual from firearm possession.

-Additionally, the bill introduces new provisions that extend these restrictions to individuals who committed felony-grade delinquent acts while in possession of a firearm, provided they were adjudicated at ages fifteen or sixteen and are under twenty-two at the time of the violation.
-However, it also includes an exemption for individuals who have been accepted into military service, ensuring that those serving in the armed forces are not subject to these restrictions.
+Additionally, the bill introduces new provisions that extend the restrictions to individuals who committed felony-grade delinquent acts while in possession of a firearm, provided they were adjudicated at ages fifteen or sixteen and are under twenty-two at the time of the violation.
+However, it exempts individuals who have been accepted into military service from these restrictions.
+This amendment aims to address concerns about youth involvement in firearm-related offenses while balancing the rights of those serving in the military.

 Statutes affected: